unahouExosite/docs/portals/README.md

 ```

 * `"members"` is an array of [permission objects](#permission-object) listing the members of the domain.
+* `"networkId"` is a number identifying the network the domain belongs to.
 * `"planAccesses"` is an array of plan access objects listing the plans the domain has access to.

     * `<plan-access-N>` is an object: